tecangenomics/nudup/README.md

                         from the 3' END of the read. (default = 6) -l LENGTH, --length LENGTH
-                        length of molecular tag sequence (default = 6) -v, --version         show program's version number and exit -h, --help            show this help message and exit
+                        length of molecular tag sequence (default = 6) -T TEMP_DIR           directory for reading and writing to temporary files and named pipes (default: /tmp) --old-samtools        required for compatibility with samtools sort style in samtools versions <=0.1.19 --rmdup-only          does not create a markdup file -v, --version         show program's version number and exit -h, --help            show this help message and exit
 ```